How much does it really cost to hire a medical writer in 2025? A guide for clients

 Several industry surveys, such as the WE3 salary survey and EMWA freelance business survey, can give you an idea of typical freelancer rates.
 However, the ranges can be quite broad, making it difficult to pinpoint exact costs.

 One of the most important considerations is how you want to pay: by the hour, by the word or through a fixed-price arrangement for your project.
-Each method has its pros and cons.

 Hourly rates